Obama tries to woo Republicans with cuts in budget

 Supporters of the switch say the standard CPI index overstates price rises, but opponents say moving to the chained CPI would unfairly deprive older Americans of benefits they have been promised.

-Obama's budget for the fiscal year that starts on October 1 will also contain a proposal to expand access to early childhood education, the administration official said.
-That program would be paid for by raising tobacco taxes.
+Obama's budget for the fiscal year that starts on October 1 will also contain a proposal to expand access to early childhood education, the official said.
+That program would be paid for by raising tobacco taxes, the official added.

 In addition, the president wants to increase revenues by placing a $3 million upper limit on tax-preferred retirement accounts and by barring people from collecting disability benefits and unemployment insurance at the same time, the official said.

-In addition, the president was considering cuts to Medicare, the health program for the elderly, through reducing payments to healthcare providers but also by requiring wealthier beneficiaries to pay more out-of-pocket, analysts said.
+Analysts who have seen early drafts of the budget proposal say the president was considering cuts to Medicare through reducing payments to health care providers but also by requiring wealthier beneficiaries to pay more out of pocket.